verobuckina/CTSimulator/README.md

 # CTSimulator

 This is a small program to simulate the forward and filtered-backprojection of a parallel beam computed tomography.
-The simulator has a simple UI to demonstarte the reconstruction pipeline.
+The simulator has a simple UI to visualize the reconstruction pipeline.

+---

 ## How to use